“When you don’t transmit irritation from mechanical breakdowns, an audience finds them interesting and even amusing.”

-For instance, at a faculty trio recital I recently attended at a top U.S. conservatory, after the group’s entrance, the violinist announced that the stagehand supplied the wrong music stand, so he went to fetch a larger one, during which time the cellist and pianist remained on stage, wordlessly ignoring the audience, oblivious to how cold and indifferent they seemed.
+For instance, at a faculty trio recital I recently attended at a top U.S. conservatory, after the group’s entrance, the violinist announced that the stagehand supplied the wrong music stand, so he went off stage to fetch a larger one, during which time the cellist and pianist remained on stage, wordlessly ignoring the audience, oblivious to how cold and indifferent they seemed.

 I advise students not to copy that conduct, particularly nowadays, when we need to win over new audiences for concert music.

 2. Venue Interruptions & Concert-ending Calamities

 If you perform enough, you’re bound to encounter power failures, fire alarms, audience medical emergencies, and other incidents that bring things to a stop.